Find out about our Curriculum

 Context of the School

-Belmont is a school catering for pupils with Moderate Learning Difficulties.
-We received an Outstanding Ofsted Report in October 2018 and are currently heavily oversubscribed with 189 pupils on roll.
-At least half of our pupils are on the Autistic Spectrum with many of our children requiring an alternative experience to mainstream settings.
-A third of the pupils currently in our care have experienced significant trauma, that we are aware of.
+Belmont is a special school catering for pupils with increasingly complex needs.
+We received an Outstanding Ofsted Report in October 2018 and are currently heavily oversubscribed with 183 pupils on roll.
+At least half of our pupils are on the Autistic Spectrum with many of our children requiring an alternative experience to mainstream settings after being unsuccessful.
+A third of the pupils currently in our care have experienced significant trauma and we have adapted our curriculum and CPD (Continued professional development) for staff to ensure these children now thrive despite experiences before joining Belmont.

 In September 2020 Belmont School formally joined SAND Academy Trust to assist in the development of other schools and to also collaborate with others to raise standards even higher in the future.